 We have begun engaging with our suppliers to better understand their environmental footprint and where they are in their sustainability journey, and the level of disclosures we expect from our suppliers will continue to grow.
-As we continue to expand our engagement activities, we will work in collaboration with our key suppliers to reduce emissions throughout our value chain.
-Because our supply chain consists of over 6,000 suppliers that range from sophisticated multinationals to small scale farmers in remote regions of the world, this is a very steep climb.
+As we continue to expand our engagement activities through the addition of our Supply Chain Sustainability Analyst role, we will work in collaboration with our key suppliers to reduce emissions throughout our value chain.
+Because our supply chain consists of six to seven thousand suppliers that range from sophisticated multinationals to small scale farmers in remote regions of the world, this is a very steep climb.
 We will continue attempting to go about this effort methodically and sensibly.